GokhanDurmaz/com.flowintent.core/docs/index.md

  * Lightweight: Minimal dependencies, optimized for performance.

- * Open Source: Free to use and contribute under the Apache 2.0 License.
+ * Open Source: Free to use and contribute under the MIT License.

 ## Getting Started
  * Add the Dependency: Include FlowIntent.Core in your build.gradle as shown above.